BURTools/burt/doc/JSON.md

   to the package produced by the containing package declaration.
 This is `true` by default when the `type` is `library` and `false` by default when the `type` is `executable`.
 This property can be overridden by the [Module Rules](#module-rule) defined in the `rules` property.
+- `extended` : **[optional]** extension-specific [properties](./Concepts.md#extension-properties) for the
+  module, where the key is the package name of the extension and the value is an extension-specific object.
+  See documentation for the extension for details of what is in this object.
 - `name` : **[optional]** the name of the module.
 If this is omitted, the name of the root directory of the module is used as the name of the module.
 For example, if the module is located at `path/to/MyModule`, the name of the module would be `MyModule`.